CSCfi/csc-user-guide/docs/cloud/dbaas/application-credentials.md

 13. If you source the file you can use it together with with [OpenStack command line tools](cli.md) .
+14. It is a good idea to test that the application credentials is allowed to do what you expect it to be able to do.
+It is also a good idea to verify that it is NOT allowed to do what you expect it not be allowed to do.

+## Using roles
+There are two roles available `reader` and `member`.
+The reader roles is a read-only role while the member role is allowed to make changes to your project.

+    * `reader` role can only collect data from your project but not make any changes, this is good if you want to create a script that check the state of your services.
+Sometimes it is nice to have a default reader account that you user for day-to-day operation, when you collect information so that you can be sure that you can't do any destructive commands.
+    * `member` role is the normal user role it can do everything that the `reader` role but it can also make changes to the system.
+When you log into the web-interface you have the `member` role enabled.

 ## Using access rules